FreeRADIUS/freeradius-server/doc/configuration/dynamic_home_servers.md

 }
 ```

-## Regular dynamic realm hygiene
+## Maintenance of Dynamic Home Servers

 Dynamic home servers are discovered from DNS, and DNS has TTLs.
-Discovered realms
+These
+TTLs are not tracked by FreeRADIUS, as they are not available when
+using the standard DNS APIs.

+Dynamic realms should be regularly deleted, so that they can be
-should regularly be deleted and re-discovered.
-The server should be restarted with
+recreated with updated information.
+The server should be restarted
-a blank home_server directory regularly, for two reasons
+with an empty home_server directory regularly, for two reasons:

-* Entries in DNS may change over time, or be removed, and the server should learn this
+* Entries in DNS may change over time, or be removed, and the server should learn this.
+  If the entries are not removed, the server will not discover any changes.
 * dynamic home servers are often RADIUS/TLS based with client and server certificates,
   and the server should refresh CRL information regularly

-So, emptying the home_servers directory, refreshing CRLs and subsequently restarting
+As a result, we recommend emptying the home_servers directory,
-the server once per day is suggested.
+refreshing CRLs and then restarting the server once per day.

 ## Adding a new home server for a new realm